Sustainability

 Strengthen foundations for stabilizing domestic production

-Opportunities Strengthening competitiveness through the development of raw agricultural products and product development Development and commercialization of barley and hop varieties adapted to avoid or reduce the effects of climate change such as drought and heavy rainfall
+Stable procurement of raw materials through the development of climate-resistant varieties Reduced impact on procurement costs due to broad adoption of new varieties in the industry Development and commercialization of barley and hop varieties adapted to avoid or reduce the effects of climate change such as drought and heavy rainfall

 Efficiency improvement in agriculture through the utilization of ICT, robots, etc.